 The level of an Essence is indicated by its name, which gets "louder" the higher the Essence level is, and by the number of "spikes" in its icon (one per level).
 The lowest level is Whispering, followed by Muttering, Weeping, Wailing, Screaming, Shrieking, and Deafening.
 For example, you might find a "Whispering Essence of Woe" (which is a Level 1 Essence) or a "Screaming Essence of Scorn" (which is a Level 5 Essence).
 The highest level you can find in the wild is Screaming (Level 5), which can be found only in Maps; Shrieking and Deafening Essences are obtained by upgrading lower level Essences.

 To bring these ideas together, look at the Essence in the screenshot below.
-Its type is indicated by its name ("...of Sorrow"), its tier is indicated by its color (it's green, so tier 2), and its level is indicated by the prefix ("Wailing", meaning tier 4) and by the number of 'spikes' (4) on its icon.
+Its type is indicated by its name ("...of Sorrow"), its tier is indicated by its color (it's green, so tier 2), and its level is indicated by the prefix ("Wailing", meaning level 4) and by the 4 'spikes' on its icon.

 The simplest way to upgrade Essences is to sell three of the same kind of Essence to a vendor.
 For example, three Muttering Essences of Woe (level 2) will upgrade to one Weeping Essence of Woe (level 3).
 This is the most common method for upgrading.

 However, the most powerful Essences are not available this way.